Holidays — Simplifying As We Celebrate

 Why Simplify the Holidays?

-Holidays are often a combination of festivity, contemplation, relaxation, travel, and multi-generational family time.
-Holidays offer the opportunity to gather with loved ones, to appreciate life’s moments big and small, to pause, rest, and reset.
-Holiday time can also be marked by stress, overwhelm, expense, and loneliness.
-Holidays are culturally-significant and/or spiritually-significant periods to reconnect with priorities and each other.
-Time away from work and routine offer a perfect time to simplify — a perfect time to approach family gatherings, gift-giving, expense, plans, and expectations with intention.
+Holidays are often culturally-significant and spiritually-significant periods to reconnect with priorities and each other.
+Time away from work and routine offer a perfect time to simplify — a perfect time to approach family gatherings, gift-giving, spending, plans, and expectations with intention.

-There are numerous ways to replace holiday chaos with meaning and ease.
-Below are ten effective strategies that can help us enjoy traditions, food, fun, family and friends by simplifying at holiday time:
+There are many ways to replace holiday chaos with meaning and ease.
+Strategies to help us enjoy traditions, family, food, and fun include:

-Say No to Hustle & Bustle: Holidays are not all about going and doing.
+Say No to Hustle & Bustle: Holidays need not be constant going and doing.
 Holidays are also about rest and recreation.
-Don’t allow clever marketing or the remarks or expectations of others transform the holidays into weighty obligations.
+Don’t allow hyperbolic marketing or the expectations of others transform the holidays into weighty obligations.

 Focus on Ease & Fun.
-Friends and family will appreciate and remember low-hassle time talking, laughing, playing board games, and exchanging stories most of all.
+Friends and family will appreciate and remember low-hassle visits, laughing, playing board games, and exchanging stories most of all.
 Light, easy time together, if it can be had, is among the best of holiday traditions.

 Practice Gratitude & Spaciousness.
-What do you admire or appreciate about each of your closest family members and friends?
-Be specific — what do you love about them?
-Be curious about the people you love, and about something that’s special to them, that’s close to their heart.
+What do you admire or appreciate about each of your closest family members?
+Be specific.
+What do you love about them?
+Be curious about the people you love, and about something that’s special to them, that’s close to THEIR heart.
 Be present.
-Watch and listen.
-Ask questions.
-Keep your eyes, ears, heart, and arms open.
+Ask questions as you keep your eyes, ears, and heart open.

 Maintain Boundaries as Needed.
 Be present and participatory, while continuing to care for yourself.
 Rest when you need rest, excuse yourself if and when it’s time, and keep your morning jog in place.
 Stand tall, and limit time with individuals if and when needed.